9 Best Password Managers for Businesses in 2025

 • I checked the software for sophisticated security tools.
 It’s crucial that a business password manager has advanced security tools like two-factor authentication (2FA) and robust encryption (preferably 256-bit AES or higher).
 Zero-knowledge protocols are also essential for maintaining privacy and security.
 All the products on my list were rigorously tested and are free of security vulnerabilities that could put your business at risk.Testing Methodology: Comparison & Ranking Criteria

 • I evaluated the ease of setup and onboarding.
-A business password manager should be straightforward to install and provide specialized support for integration with your systems.
+A business password manager should be straightforward when installing and provide specialized support for integration with your systems.
 Additionally, it should feature a user-friendly interface accessible to both technical and non-technical employees.
 My team and I tested each of my top picks to ensure their accessibility.

 • I assessed the admin controls.
 Effective admin controls are vital for overseeing employees’ password management and adherence to security practices.
 All the brands on this list offer some form of admin controls, enabling IT departments and administrative staff to restrict permissions and enforce security protocols as needed.